El Poder del Pop: the Spanish production company that champions the creation of videos with generative AI

 Despite these restrictions, little by little we see audiovisual content created with these generative video tools with spectacular results.
 As an example, the Coca-Cola's latest Christmas ad, which takes the brand's festive imagery as a reference to create a new product built with AI tools.
-Another example is Rhythm of Life by Vodafone, a spot without a single real pixel, in the words of Amr El Badry, senior manager of brand identity and global communications at Vodafone, which was directed by filmmaker Sebastian Strasser of the production company Lipstick.
+Another example is Rhythm of Life from Vodafone, a spot without a single real pixel, in the words of Amr El Badry, senior manager of brand identity and global communications at Vodafone, which was directed by filmmaker Sebastian Strasser of the production company Lipstick.

 Daniel Cuenca, head of the production company, shares his journey of exploring and integrating the possibilities of generative AI in professional audiovisual creation, whether to create a universe of a video clip from scratch or to enable training videos in multiple corporate contexts.